yaya2devops/cloudblog/clbj7tjms000a08kvdp46et6c.md

 ## Test

+DevOps testing aims to achieve the ideal balance between goals, feedback cycles, and skills among the development, QA, and operations teams.

+It promotes interaction across all three teams while automating software delivery and infrastructure changes.

 ### Unit-Test

 Unit testing is an important part of the software development process, as it ensures that individual units of code are functioning correctly.